NikeshDC/C-Genie/README.md

 ## C++ Genie

-A college project containig range of features.
+A college project for C++ and OOP containig range of features.

 ## Features:
 > - Personal file management: view, add and delete files